EllDy96/Augmented-Guitar-Pedalboard/README.md

-# Augmented Guitar Pedalboard
+# Augmented Guitarist

-Welcome to the Augmented Guitar Pedalboard repository! 🎸🔊
+Welcome to the Augmented Guitarist repository! 🎸🔊

 ## Overview

-Explore the future of musical interaction with our innovative smart audio effect that combines muscular signals and deep learning analysis.
 We aim to revolutionize the guitarist's experience by introducing a novel interaction strategy able to autonomously control the effects of a pedalboard by analyzing the musician's muscular signal.
+The proposed system combines muscular signals and deep learning analysis to allow a smoother interaction between the guitarist and his/her pedalboard.
 ## Key Features

 - **Muscular Signal Analysis:** Dynamically adapt the guitar sound by tracking the user's musical intentions by analyzing muscular contractions using wearable devices.